rajeetharan/Basics-of-sensor-fusion---Project-work/README.md

-2. Pi camera shape detection - camera_shape_detection.py
+b.
+Pi camera shape detection - camera_shape_detection.py

 Still few functions are not updated in this file